S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 foreign language files harmful, but it will continually pester the user to buy a license to "protect their machine", while in effect it doesn't do any good either.

+ 2. By distinction, a virus is usually less stealthy and usually more destructive in behavior, and it typically aims either to disrupt operations or make itself known.
+A virus will usually spread through infected files or programs, being attached to some host file, and upon running will attempt to infect other host files.
+This self-replicating nature is what makes it a virus, while trojans typically don't attempt this self-replicating behavior.

 Similar Incidents
 =================